The Latest: 12th-seeded Oregon State upsets No. 5 Tennessee - WTMJ

 Another first-round upset as 12th-seeded Oregon State defeated No. 5 Tennessee 70-56 in the Midwest Region.

-Roman Silva scored 16 and Ethan Thompson 13 with 10 rebounds to lead the Ducks.
+Roman Silva scored 16 and Ethan Thompson 13 with 10 rebounds to lead the Beavers.

 Keon Johnson had 14 points and six rebounds for the Vols.

-Oregon State became the first Pac-10/12 school to win the conference tournament after being picked to finish last and is now the 51st 12 to take down a 5 since the NCAA Tournament bracket expanded in 1985.
+Oregon State became the first Pac-10/12 school to win the conference tournament after being picked to finish last.
+It is now the 51st No. 12 seed to take down a 5 since the NCAA Tournament bracket expanded in 1985.

 The Beavers hadn’t won a tournament game since beating Idaho in 1982.